Stacked payment cards with a boarding pass, globe flight path, and travel suitcase, resembling lounge access and frequent international travel

 Number 1: True FX Rate (Not Just "0% FX Fee")

 How to verify: Make a small test purchase in a foreign currency.
 Check the converted rate against the live interbank rate on XE.com at that exact moment.
-If the difference is under 0.2%, the card is genuinely 0% FX.
+If the difference is under 0.2%, the card is actually 0% FX.
 If it is 0.5%+, the issuer is hiding a spread.

 Hidden CostHow It WorksAnnual Impact at $4,000/mo